The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-Orbital frequency analysis is a crucial tool for deciphering the building blocks of barred galaxies e.g.(\citealt{Binney1982, Carpintero1998, Voglis2007, Valluri2010, Vasiliev2013, Portail2015, Valluri2016, Parul2020, Beraldo2023, Tahmasebzadeh2024}) -- see e.g. \citealt{Koppelman2021, Queiroz2021, Nieuwmunster2024, ZhangH2024}, etc. for studies, with observational data, ranging from MW's Nuclear Stellar Disc to the solar neighborhood.
-The family of $X_1$ orbits is considered to be the bar-supporting orbit family \citep[e.g.,][]{Contopoulos1980, Athanassoula1983} -- the $X_1$ are the orbits that close after one revolution and two radial oscillations.
-We calculate the fast Fourier transform to obtain the orbital frequencies $f_x$, $f_z$ (in cartesian coordinate) and $f_R$ (the cylindrical radius) and consider an orbit to be bar-supporting if $f_{R}/f_{x} = 2\pm0.1$ \citep[e.g. see][]{Portail2015} and additionally if the orbit's extent along bar's major-axis is greater than along the minor-axis i.e. if $X_{\mathrm{max}}/Y_{\mathrm{max}}>1$.
-For each star in our Bulge sample we obtain a probability of supporting the bar ($0\%<\mathrm{P_{bar}}<100\%$) following our Monte Carlo method for orbital integration (see data section).
-We note here that our analysis of the bar is limited to the main $X_1$ family of orbits and we not consider other near-resonance or higher-multiplicity orbits which are shown to play a secondary role in the bar’s structure (\citealt{Patsis2019}, but also see \citealt{Voglis2007}).
+Orbital frequency analysis is a crucial tool for deciphering the building blocks of barred galaxies (e.g. \citealt{Binney1982, Carpintero1998, Voglis2007, Valluri2010, Vasiliev2013, Portail2015, Valluri2016, Parul2020, Beraldo2023, Tahmasebzadeh2024}; see also \citealt{Koppelman2021, Queiroz2021, Nieuwmunster2024, ZhangH2024} for studies, with observational data, ranging from MW's nuclear stellar disc to the solar neighbourhood).
+The family of $X_1$ orbits is considered to be the bar-supporting orbit family \citep[e.g.][]{Contopoulos1980, Athanassoula1983}.
+The $X_1$ are the orbits that close after one revolution and two radial oscillations.
+We calculated the fast Fourier transform to obtain the orbital frequencies $f_x$, $f_z$ (in Cartesian coordinates), and $f_R$ (the cylindrical radius).
+We considered an orbit to be bar-supporting if $f_{R}/f_{x} = 2\pm0.1$ \citep[see e.g.][]{Portail2015} and also if the orbit's extent along bar's major-axis is greater than along the minor-axis (i.e. if $X_{\mathrm{max}}/Y_{\mathrm{max}}>1$).
+For each star in our bulge sample, we obtained a bar-support probability ($0\%<\mathrm{P_{bar}}<100\%$) following our Monte Carlo method for orbital integration (see data section).
+We note here that our analysis of the bar is limited to the main $X_1$ family of orbits, and we did not consider other near-resonance or higher-multiplicity orbits shown to play a secondary role in the bar’s structure (see \citealt{Patsis2019} and also \citealt{Voglis2007}).